 Activities: You can go on game drives in the Selous, afternoon drives include sundowners, take boat trips on Lake Tagalala and go on guided walking safaris.
-If staying 4 nights or more you can spend a night at the treehouse a 2 hour walk from camp enjoying dinner by the fire, a luxurious sleep out and breakfast.
+If staying four nights or more you can spend a night at the treehouse a two hour walk from camp enjoying dinner by the fire, a luxurious sleep out and breakfast.

 Facilities: There is a sitting area with comfy sofas and chairs, coffee tables and a selection of reference books.
 The camp has a separate bar area with a billiards table.
 The swimming pool is located a short distance from the main lounge and sun lovers will appreciate the loungers on the wooden deck.
 There is a floodlit waterhole near camp and animals frequently wander through camp.

 Dining: Meals are eaten communally, those people staying at Baileys Banda can choose to dine privately.